Juan-Jones/blogsphere/content/blog/how-to-start-a-podcast.md

 ### 11. Record an Episode

 Editing and uploading your first episode will take some work.
 If you are unsure of what a solid episode looks like, look at other episodes that are up and running.
 Ordinarily, a solid podcast starts off with a smooth introduction.
 It may include a theme song.
 However, you must make sure the music is royalty-free.
+If you’ve been online in the last year, you’ve probably noticed how widespread podcasting has become.
+Lately, people have been trying to learn how to make money from podcasts for many reasons, but here are a few.

+To begin, this market is booming, and it’s diverse.
+People listen to or watch episodes daily from all corners of the earth.
+Subsequently, more advertisers are investing in this market to reach potential customers.
+As a result, the ad revenue generated from podcasting continues to increase.
+Last but not least, podcasting enables entrepreneurs to build a passive income.

+### 12. Determine Your Monetization Strategy

+1. Advertise Affiliate Products: Selling affiliate products can come in handy.
+Basically, you are partnering with a company by choosing to sell these products.
+It’s free to join and sign up for affiliate programs.
+These programs provide your platform with a wider variety of products for your customers to choose from.
+Which gives you more diversity as a seller.
+After selling a product, you earn a percentage of the purchase.
+2. Promote Digital Products: Digital products are ubiquitous, as we all know.
+These are products like digital audio and music, photography, software, video, eBooks, documents, tutorials, apps, and courses.
+3. Become an Online Coach: If you have good problem-solving skills, coaching people or businesses could well be your respective field.
+You can become an online coach for just about any subject.
+You can coach people on parenting solutions, life problems, health and fitness, weight loss, and nutrition, among several other subjects.
+4. Consulting: You do not need to have a degree to consult people or businesses.
+You will need to have a purported expert level of knowledge on the subject you’re consulting your followers about.
+A few types of consultants are business consultants, financial consultants, strategy consultants, social media consultants, and marketing consultants.
+5. Crowdfunding: Crowdfunding is a process that involves viewers contributing pledges and support to your platform.
+Many entrepreneurs use crowdfunding as a marketing strategy.
+This strategy is a way to make the community feel more involved.
+The viewers don’t feel like they are donating money; they feel as if they’re contributing to the success of the podcast.
+Patreon.com is an outstanding resource for crowdfunding.
+6. Monetize Ads: Some individuals believe as soon as they launch a podcast, they can begin earning money from monetizing.
+However, this is the wrong approach.
+You’ll need at least 10,000 followers on your social platform to monetize ads on YouTube, as mentioned earlier.
+However, earning money by placing ads is one of the best ways to get money.
+In 2021, it’s projected that advertisers will spend over 1 billion on advertisements.
+Therefore, monetizing ads can put you in a billion-dollar marketplace.
+7. Promote Physical Products: Physical products are the most profitable products to market.
+When you sell physical products, you earn 100% commission because the product belongs to you.
+Physical products also provide your platform, a brand that adds more value to your podcast.
+8. Sell eBooks: Strategic marketing is the cornerstone of success when it comes to selling eBooks.
+In today's digital landscape, where millions of books are available at the click of a button, standing out from the crowd requires a deliberate and well-executed marketing strategy.
+By attracting the right audience and engaging with readers effectively, authors can not only increase their book sales but also build a sustainable and loyal readership base.
+9. Sponsorships: To be honest, sponsorships represent one of the most common and straightforward ways for podcasters to make money.
+By partnering with companies or brands, podcasters can integrate sponsored messages or endorsements into their episodes in exchange for compensation.
+Sponsorships typically involve agreements where podcasters receive payment based on predefined terms, such as a fixed fee per episode or a percentage of sales generated through unique promotional codes provided to listeners.

+## How Much Money Do Podcasts Make?

+The amount of money a podcast generates depends on the social following.
+Platforms with a few followers will not earn as much revenue as platforms that have a larger amount of social followers.

+The spending on podcast advertising has skyrocketed over the last 6 years.
+In 2015, advertisers spent $69 million on ads.
+Two years later (2017), advertisers spent $314 million on advertisements.
+In 2019, businesses spent $514 million on podcast ads.
+According to data from the Interactive Advertising Bureau (IAB) and PwC, in 2021, experts expect ad revenue to exceed $1 billion dollars.

+There is not a minimum or maximum amount of money a podcast can produce.
+Podcasting is not like a typical 9- 5 job where employees get paid a certain amount weekly.
+Here are the top 3 podcasters:

+- Joe Rogan Experience ($900,000 monthly).
+- Chapo Trap House ($153,000 monthly).
+- Smart Passive Income ($100,000 monthly).

+Given this data, you should have a better idea of why so many people are trying to learn how to make money with a podcast.
+To be honest, making money from podcasts requires a great deal of time.
+Before choosing this method, be sure you have enough time on your hands.

+Do Podcasts Cost Money?
+ :Answer: Yes.
+To develop professional content, the entrepreneur creating the podcast must have the proper equipment.
+There are two ways to develop content for a podcast.
+The first way is to record content at a studio.
+Whereas the second way is to record content yourself.

+If you choose to record your podcast at a studio, more than likely you will have to pay for studio time.
+The average cost for booking time at an attractive studio can cost anywhere from $40 – $550 an hour.
+By the same token, you will need an audio engineer.
+Hiring a professional audio engineer will cost you around $40 – $200 per episode.
+However, if you choose to record the podcast yourself, you’ll need to purchase the equipment and software.
+Indeed, it will be cheaper to record the content, but it will require most of your time.